Learn About the National Electrical Code Updates at Your Own Pace

 - Medium Voltage Conductors, Cables, Cable Joints, and Cable Terminations

 - Instrumentation Tray Cable: Type ITC

 - Insulated Bus Pipe (IBP)/Tubular Covered Conductors (TCC)

 Maine Electrical Institute’s Update course is approved in both Maine and New Hampshire and helps electricians keep up to date with the most recent version of the NEC.

 Purchase an NEC Code Update Course Now

 The 2023 NEC Code Changes could require you to change the way you work.
 So, don’t wait until the last minute to get up-to-date on the most recent updates.
 We make it easy and accessible for you.
 We don’t overcomplicate or make things more confusing than they have to be.
 We just give you the information.
+You will be getting Online National Electrical Code Certificate once the course is purchased and completed.
 That’s why everyone considers us the fastest and most direct way to get your license.
 If you have any questions, please feel free to contact us.

 This course is approved as a 15-hour code update for the 2023 NEC.
 Taken online, with no instructor interaction, this course will explain all the major changes and you will answer questions along the way.
 You can start and stop at your convenience, making this an efficient way to get the course information you need and get you back out in the field.

 After payment, a unique student link will be sent to you via email (within 24 hours, but often the same day) so you can access the course.